What is owner financing?

 “The notion of seller financing, merely to avoid a bank, doesn’t always mean the buyer is getting a better deal,” he said.
 “A buyer should do a proper analysis to see if the terms of the seller are more favorable than the terms of a lender for both their short- and long-term financial needs.”

-Advantages and disadvantages for sellers
+Pros and cons for sellers

 Pros